Federal Energy Regulatory Commission.

 The actions taken here fall within this categorical exclusion in the Commission's regulations.

 V. Regulatory Flexibility Act Certification

-44. Even assuming that the one-time cost of compliance for administering the change from Reliability Standard BAL-005-0.2b to BAL-005-1 is an annual Start Printed Page 66562cost, and assuming that all of the affected entities qualify as small entities, the total annual cost to the industry as a whole is minimal ($19,577.75), and the average cost per affected entity is $63.23.
+53. Even assuming that the one-time cost of compliance for administering the change from Reliability Standard BAL-005-0.2b to BAL-005-1 is an annual cost, and assuming that all of the entities affected by the revisions to both BAL-005 and FAC-001 qualify as small entities, the estimated total annual cost to the industry as a whole is minimal ($19,055.90), and the average cost per affected entity is $118.36.

-51. From the Commission's Home Page on the Internet, this information is available on eLibrary.
+56. From the Commission's Home Page on the Internet, this information is available on eLibrary.
 The full text of this document is available on eLibrary in PDF and Microsoft Word format for viewing, printing, and/or downloading.
-To access this document in eLibrary, type the docket number excluding the last three digits of this document in the docket number field.
+To access this document in eLibrary, type the docket number of this document, excluding the last three digits, in the docket number field.

 Nathaniel J. Davis, Sr.,

 List of Commenters